The Environmental Nature Center in Newport Beach is a little oasis of serenity providing a place to unwind and explore.

-- Admission is free, but donations and membership are encouraged (especially since you get more access to the center on weekdays).
+- Admission is free on weekends, but donations and membership are encouraged (especially since you get more access to the center on weekdays).
 There’s a donation box by the docent desk.
-Put the money in the box and the owl hoots!)
+Put the money in the box and the owl hoots!

 - There is a docent staffing the Visitor Center who gave us an introduction to the building and the grounds on our first visit.